 Autonomous Trading Engine (ATE)

-The ATE is a sophisticated, off-chain system that generates, validates, and executes trading strategies.
+The Autonomous Trading Engine (ATE) is a sophisticated, offchain system that generates, validates, and executes trading strategies.
 It is powered by a network of Oracle nodes that provide the computational resources required for in-depth strategy analysis and backtesting.
 This decentralized approach ensures that no single entity has control over the protocol's trading logic.

 Decentralized Node Network